app-icon

 Life-size statue of Gostha Pal (Source: Open Magazine)

+Gostha Behari Pal was a master of all sports while growing up.
+He played cricket, hockey, volleyball and finally picked football to pursue professionally.
+Pal earned the nickname of “Chinese Wall” for his excellent defending while playing for Mohun Bagan against English teams in the Rovers Cup.
 Pal was also called up to the Indian National Team and was made the captain of the team.
 He became the first-ever captain of the team in the process as they toured Ceylon.
-The Indian Government celebrated his legacy by releasing a postal stamp and recognising him as one of the legends of Indian football.
+The Indian Government celebrated his legacy by releasing a postal stamp and recognising him as one of the biggest Indian football legend.

 4. Chuni Goswami (Striker)